flohil/wdio-workflo/docs/map.md

 state retrieval, action or state check function to certain managed `PageElement` instances.

-You can set the `PageElementMap` filter mask to a boolean value or an object whose keys are taken from the map's `mappingObject` and whose values are also
-booleans:

-- If the filter mask is set to `true`, the corresponding function will be executed for all managed `PageElement` instances of a `PageElementMap`.
-- If the filter mask is set to `false`, the corresponding function will be skipped for all managed `PageElement` instances of a `PageElementMap` (this can be helpful when using a `PageElementList` inside the content of a `PageElementGroup`).
-- If the filter mask is set to an object, a property value of `true` means that the function will be executed for the corresponding `PageElement`.
+The `PageElementMap` filter mask is an object whose keys are taken from the map's `mappingObject` and whose values are booleans.
+A property value of `true` means that the function will be executed for the corresponding `PageElement`.
 A value of `false` or simply not defining a property for a certain key means that the function execution will be skipped.